goosbo/cryptonite-tp1/Hello_Hackers.md

 In the given example, arguments seem to follow the command after a space.

-Since the description of the problem states that the command `hello` must be invoked with argument `hackers`, `hello hackers` is invoked in the prompt.
+Since the description of the problem states that the command `hello` must be invoked with argument `hackers`, therefore `hello hackers` is entered in the prompt.
 This retrieves the required key.